 Since you’ve already figured out your niche and tested out your product with an audience, you have a general idea what kind of audience you could sell to.
 If you already have a mailing list, this is a great time to make use of it.

-If the clients have never signed up for your coaching sessions, they are likely to try out a product first before signing up for a session or two.
+If people have never signed up for your coaching sessions, they are likely to try out a product first before signing up for a session or two.
 If they’ve already tried group sessions, you could upsell them to one-on-one VIP coaching.
 In any case, you have nothing to lose and everything to gain, as long as you offer the product to an audience that is interested in your product.

 Building a coaching product from your services is a process that requires significant investments in time and money.
 However, there are multiple benefits of doing it, provided that you do it in the right way.
 Not only will you be able to generate a passive income, but you will also be able to expand your offer and upsell your existing clients.